Sprained Ankle (cont.)

 - Find a local Orthopedic Surgeon in your town

 What are sprain symptoms and signs?

-The first symptom of a sprain or strain injury is usually pain, though there may be a delay in onset of the symptom and the person who is injured may not recall the specific event that caused the injury.
+The first symptom of a sprain or strain injury is usually pain, though there may be a delay in onset of the symptom until there is some onset of spasm.
+The person who is injured may not recall the specific event that caused the injury.
 For example, a person who paints a room may develop shoulder pain the day after the repetitive effort of brushing overhead.
 This is because inflammation, swelling, and spasm can take time (from minutes to hours) to develop.

 Because of pain and swelling, the body starts to favor the injured part.
 This may cause the muscles that surround the injured area to go into spasm.
 Hard knots of muscle might be felt near the site of the injury.

 The combination of pain, swelling, and spasm causes the body to further protect the injured part, which results in difficulty with use.
 Limping is an example of the body trying to protect an injured leg.

 The diagnosis of a muscle strain or joint sprain is usually made by history and physical examination.
 The health-care professional may want to know the circumstances of the injury and whether the body sustained damage other than the sprain or strain that initially causes the patient to seek care.
 For example, if a person was involved in a significant fall or car accident, the strain or sprain may not be a priority in caring for the patient with potential internal bleeding or head injury.